Become an Independent Branch of the Oklevueha Native American Church

 - Second Step: Please have yourself and two trusted friends prayerfully name your Oklevueha Native American Church (ONAC independent branch) of ___________________________

-- Third Step: Please have three people acquire an Oklevueha Native American Church $200.00 Membership Card.
+- Third Step: Please have three people, naming them; 1.
+Chief Executive Officer (CEO), 2.
+Chief Operating Officer (CEO) and 3.
+President, to acquire an Oklevueha Native American Church $200.00 Membership Card.

 - Fourth Step: Have studied the first page of Oklevueha Native American Church, ONAC legal Member Rights and all of the links that are associated with them.
 Have a telephone (435) 619-6017 conference with James Warren ‘Flaming Eagle’ Mooney, to discuss what you feel and think about what you have read:

-- Fifth Step: Please enter your information into the fields provided below and click on the ‘contribute now’ button; you will then be redirected to Pay Pal, where you will complete the final step of your contribution transaction.
+- Sixth Step: Please enter your information into the fields provided below and click on the ‘contribute now’ button; you will then be redirected to Pay Pal, where you will complete the final step of your contribution (a contribution of $7,000.00) transaction.

 *Note: ONAC is a non-profit spiritual and educational church organization, recognized by the United States and adjacent states.
 We rely solely on contributions to serve our communities of their spiritual concerns.
 For this reason we have a no-refund policy on all contributions.